remnrem/luna-doc/docs/luna/args.md

 ### Include lists

-Similar to [exclude-lists](#exclude-lists) except this means that only individuals in the specified file will be included, everybody else will be excluded.
-You cannot specify an `include-list` and `exclude-list` together.
+Using the `include` keyword, this is similar to [exclude-lists](#exclude-lists) except this means that only individuals in the specified file will be included, everybody else will be excluded.
+You cannot specify an `include` list and `exclude` lists together.

 ### Swapping IDs

-The `ids` special variable takes a file (e.g. `ids=file.txt`), for which each row should have exactly two tab-delimited fields: e.g.
+The `ids` special variable takes a file (e.g. `ids=file.txt`), for which each row should have exactly two tab-delimited fields refleting the observed (original) ID in the first column, and the new ID in the second column: e.g.
 ```
 id1	newid1
 id2	newid2
 ```
-Luna will then swap the original ID (as supplied from the [sample list](#sample-lists) to the new value, if it is encountered.
+Luna swaps the original ID (as supplied from the [sample list](#sample-lists)) to the new value, if it is encountered.

 ### Anonymize EDF headers